 Now the doctors did give an electronic cigarette to a veteran smoker and let her try it out before filming the show and then invited her into the studio audience to give her opinion.
 The veteran smoker said that, “she would recommend them.”

-Finally, the last exciting thing that stuck out in The Doctors’ positive review was Dr. Travis Stork informing the audience that the devices are not FDA approved yet, but he said, and I quote, “… I’m sure they will be soon.”
+Finally, the last exciting thing that stuck out in The Doctors’ review was Dr. Travis Stork informing the audience that the devices are not FDA approved yet.

 Now keep in mind.
 Regular cigarettes are NOT FDA approved and never will be.
 In fact, regular cigarettes bear that all too familiar surgeon general’s warning.
 I personally find myself reminding people of this fact whenever they suggest that electronic cigarettes need to be FDA approved to be legally sold in the U.S.A.